S101/GCD---course-project/codebook.md

 ## Transformations
 The raw signals were used to genearte three sets of variables:

 **mean()**: Mean value

-**meanFreq()**: Weighted average of the frequency components to obtain a mean frequency **std()**: Standard deviation
+**meanFreq()**: Weighted average of the frequency components to obtain a mean frequency

+**std()**: Standard deviation

 Finally, averages of the mean and standard deviation variables were generated for each test subject while carring out 6 activities.

 ## Discription of the 81 fields:
+### reminder, values represent avearges by subject and activity
 1. Subject (factor): The 30 individual test subjects
 2. Activity (charater): The 6 activities assessed, 1 - WALKING, 2 - WALKING_UPSTAIRS, 3 - WALKING_DOWNSTAIRS, 4 - SITTING, 5 - STANDING, 6 - LAYING
 3. tBodyAcc-mean()-X (numeric): Time - body acceleration - measurement of the accelerometer as a mean - X plain